|

 1

-Guanghan You See detail 3 |
+Guanghan You |

-Later versions of this story, particularly in Chinese opera, had Minghuang actually going to the moon, hearing a celestial melody, memorizing it, and then teaching his court musicians to play it; or his famous concubine Yang Guifei creating the dance from a dream, then enthralling the emperor so much that after she died he was miserable until he, too, died and was able to join her on the moon and see her dance it again.16
+Later versions of this story, particularly in Chinese opera, had Minghuang actually going to the moon, hearing a celestial melody, memorizing it, and then teaching his court musicians to play it; or his famous concubine Yang Guifei creating the dance from a dream, then enthralling the emperor so much that after she died he was miserable until he, too, died and was able to join her on the moon and see her dance it again.

-However, so far I have found no actual musical connections between the qin melody Guanghan You and operas that relate this story.
+So far I have found no actual musical connections between the qin melody Guanghan You and operas that relate this story.

 The only recording available is on my own CD.